Houston Personal Injury Lawsuit Steps

 While the litigation process can include many other motions, hearings and appeals, this is a basic overview of some of the procedures that are found in most personal injury cases.

-If you or a loved one has been the victim of an injury in Houston caused by the negligent actions of another, and have questions regarding the legal process, contact our Personal Injury Attorney at Michael P. Fleming & Associates, P.C., former Harris County Attorney today.
+If you or a loved one has been the victim of an injury in Houston caused by the negligent actions of another, and have questions regarding the legal process, contact our Personal Injury Attorney at Fleming Law, P.C., former Harris County Attorney today.
 We always offer a free consultation 737-201-0543.